 If you or someone you love was the victim of a dog bite injury in Charlotte, North Carolina, contact DeMayo Law Offices to learn about your legal options.
 We know what your rights are and how to protect them.
 When you hire us, we’ll fight hard to ensure you receive the financial compensation you deserve for the pain and suffering you endured.
 We believe in holding people responsible for their careless actions.

 Nearly 5 million people get bitten by a dog every year in the United States.
 Despite a majority of those resulting in minimal injuries, there are close to 800,000 victims who need medical care each year and approximately 40 fatalities, according to the non-profit group, DogsBite.org.

 When a dog bites someone, their teeth could easily break the skin and damage tissue, muscle, tendons, and nerves.
 It’s a traumatic experience that could negatively impact your opinion of that particular breed or all dogs for the rest of your life.

 The Charlotte dog bite lawyers from DeMayo Law Offices will file an insurance claim or lawsuit on your behalf and negotiate the maximum settlement available.
 You should be able to hold the negligent party accountable, and we’ll make sure they pay you the money you deserve.
 To find out more about how we can help you in your dog bite case, call us at (704) 850-6832 today.

 Dangerous Dog Laws in North Carolina

-Every state has a different set of laws that pertain to dangerous dog breeds and what happens when one bites a person and causes bodily harm.
-North Carolina statute 67-4.4 states that the owner of a dangerous dog becomes liable for injury or property damage inflicted on another animal, property, or a person.
+Every state has different sets of laws pertaining to dangerous dog breeds and what happens when one bites a person and causes bodily harm.
+North Carolina statute 67-4.4 states that the owner of a dangerous dog becomes liable for injury or property damage inflicted on another animal, property, or person.

 North Carolina statute 67-4.1 defines a dangerous dog as one that: